-Water makes up over 70% of Earth’s surface.
-One of the best ways to take advantage of the water-covered percentage nearest you t is with a boat.
+Water makes up over 70% of the Earth’s surface.
+One of the best ways to take advantage of the water-covered percentage nearest you is with a boat.
 Cruising the open ocean or enjoying a day out on the lake is an easy and family-friendly way to relax.

 There are 12 million boats registered in the United States, but with over 60% of boat owners having a household income of less than $100,000, most people may not be financially prepared to handle repairs in case of an accident or unexpected damage.

 Every boat is a meaningful investment.
 To properly protect your vessel, no matter the size, you need boat insurance.

 Boat insurance is a type of coverage specifically designed for the value and dangers of a boat and boating activities.
 Depending on the policy you have, boat insurance can protect your boat from several types of damage, and your financial liability in case you cause a boating accident.